top of page

 Due to the lack of partitions, the communal style nest box is not only a space saving option, but one in which the hens tend to feel less stressed, and perhaps is more as nature intended as the hens enjoy the community environment.

-We suggest that our Original and Black Powder Coated Eggtopia Nest Boxes are suitable for up to around 20 large hens, and If you have Bantam's or other smaller poultry, or a mix, you may be able to accommodate more.
+Our Original Eggtopia Nest Boxes are suitable for up to around 30 large hens, and If you have Bantam's or other smaller poultry, or a mix, you may be able to accommodate more.

 Our Extra Large Eggtopia Nest Box is 140cm long and has a laying area of .42m2 which according to the Guidance on Legislation Covering the Marketing of Eggs for Free Range and Barn Eggs, is suitable for up to 50 hens.

-For the Original and Black Powder Coated Eggtopia Nest Boxes, a cut out of 810mm long x 150mm high is required for the egg collection tray to simply push through.
+For the Original Eggtopia Nest Boxes, a cut out of 810mm long x 150mm high is required for the egg collection tray to simply push through.

 For the Extra Large Eggtopia Nest Box, a cut out of 1410mm long x 150mm high is required.